jordancode5/numerai_signal/logisticRegression/README.md

 ## 🧠 Logistic Regression Baselines

-This section contains two logistic regression-style models trained on the Numerai dataset: one using `scikit-learn` and another using `LightGBM`.
+This section contains two logistic regression-style models trained on the Numerai dataset: one using `scikit-learn` and another using `LightGBM` (I only have this one uploaded right now).
 These models serve as quick, interpretable baselines to understand the predictive structure of the data and establish initial benchmark metrics.

 ---